react-native-community/discussions-and-proposals/proposals/0759-react-native-frameworks.md

 - Refer to the documentation for information about alternative tools: https://reactnative.dev/docs/getting-started
 ```

-Similarly, the `create-react-native-app` command (currently owned by Expo) will be updated to just print a warning to users by React Native **0.75**:
+Similarly, the `create-react-native-app` command (currently owned by Expo) will be updated to just print a warning to developers by React Native **0.75**:

 ```bash
 $ npx create-react-native-app@latest